Twenty-three days, 3,437 photos, Christmas and New Year at the bottom of the world

 cruise ship + AMS open · CL bracket · FK islands

-Bucharest → 65°S Antarctic Peninsula — full Southern Hemisphere reach
+Bucharest → 65°S Antarctic Peninsula — full Southern Hemisphere span

 Path shape